galangl/SRBean/README.md

 # SR900 <-> HiBean Bridge

-ESP32-S3 firmware that talks to your real SR900 roaster using its actual (fully cracked) protocol, and exposes a simple custom BLE service that HiBean's "Custom TC4" device type can connect to.
+ESP32-S3 firmware that talks to your real SR900 roaster using its actual (until they encrypt it) protocol, and exposes a simple custom BLE service that HiBean's "Custom TC4" device type can connect to.

 ## Build and flash